calebcarlin/Transire/README.md

         copy the file into your local library folder, usually ~/.local/lib/python2.7/site-packages which is where python installs
         the other libraries

+Scikit-learn (optional)
+        python library required for using Gaussian process regression in the surface splitter method.

 Installation
 ==============